parikshit-06/parikshit-06.github.io/about.md

 - 💼 LinkedIn: [psonwane](https://linkedin.com/in/psonwane)
 - 💻 GitHub: [parikshit-06](https://github.com/parikshit-06)

-<p>If you're working on robotics, edge AI, or just like building systems that move and think — feel free to reach out.</p>
+<p>If you're working on robotics, edge AI, or just like building systems that move and think, feel free to reach out.</p>